OpenMDAO/POEMs/POEM_046.md

 ## Default behavior

-The primary guiding principal for default `src_indices` (i.e. whenever they are not specified in teh connect statement) should be to always assume local-process data transfers.
+The primary guiding principal for default `src_indices` is to always assume local-process data transfers.
 By "default" we are specifically addressing the situation where a connection is made (either via `connect` or `promote`) without any `src_indices` specified.
-In this case, OpenMDAO is asked to assume what the `src_indices` should be.
+In this case, OpenMDAO is asked to assume what the `src_indices` should be, or in other words to use default `src_indices`.

 There are four cases to consider:
 - serial->serial